Semigroup actions on sets and the Burnside ring: Categories of I-sets

 and similarly in the case when $\alpha_r(i)$ is an automorphism of $A$ then we have

-We say $(A,\alpha )$ is ``semi-invertible" if either $\alpha _l(i)$ or $\alpha _r(i)$ is an automorphism of $A$ for all $i$ in $I$ and we say $(A,\alpha )$ is ``invertible on one side" if either $\alpha _l(i)$ is an automorphism of $A$ for all $i$ in $I$ or $\alpha _r(i)$ is an automorphism of $A$ for all $i$ in $I$.
-Note that if an action is invertible on one side then it is semi-invertible.
-Hence the results about semi-invertible actions in this section are also true for actions that are invertible on one side.
+We say $(A,\alpha )$ is ``semi-reversible" if either $\alpha _l(i)$ or $\alpha _r(i)$ is an automorphism of $A$ for all $i$ in $I$.
+We say $\alpha_l$ (resp. $\alpha_r$) is reversible if $\alpha _l(i)$ (resp. $\alpha_r(i)$ ) is an automorphism of $A$ for all $i$.
+A set $(A,\alpha )$ is called ``reversible on one side" if either $\alpha _l$ or $\alpha _r$ is reversible.
+Note that if an action is reversible on one side then it is semi-reversible.
+Hence the results about semi-reversible actions in this section are also true for actions that are reversible on one side.